lleevveell66/RelayRattler/README.md

                [0,0,1,0,0,0,0,0],[0,1,0,0,0,0,0,0],[1,0,0,0,0,0,0,0],[1,1,1,1,1,1,1,1]]
 ```

 You notice that this is a 2-dimensional array (list), with 16 "steps" of 8 "relay values" each.
 The first step in this pattern is [1,0,0,0,0,0,0,0] and means that only the first relay should turn on, the rest off.
 In the next step, [0,1,0,0,0,0,0,0], the second relay is on, the rest off.
 This continues all the way to the end, or the eighth relay, then returns backwards, finally ending on step 16, [1,1,1,1,1,1,1,1] which triggers all relays on for a big "crack".
 Well, as big as this gets, anyway.
-Inside the noise box, the difference is discernable as a clear accent on step 16, especially on certain speeds.
+Inside the Noise Box, the difference is discernable as a clear accent on step 16, especially on certain speeds.

 The code keeps track of which step it is on via the patternStep variable.